rcurrie/kubernetes/README.md

 make run
 ```

-Build, push and launch a job
+Build, push and launch a job all at once:
 ```
 $ DOCKERHUB_ACCOUNT=<your dockerhub account> make build push run-job
 # Build custom docker image